tomaslibal/ua-detection/README.md

 #### usage

-> This is for the previous version !!!

 *default usage:*

-    dist/{CONFIGURATION}/{PLATFORM}/uadet2 --uas "Mozilla/5.0 ..." --group mobile
+    dist/{CONFIGURATION}/{PLATFORM}/uadet2 --ua="Mozilla/5.0 ..."

-Prints to stdout the output of the `mobile` classifier.

-Run a user-agent string against all classifiers (that have been seen in the training data):
+Prints to stdout the output of classification of the given user agent string against all known categories present in the data file.

-    bin/uadet --uas "Mozilla/5.0 ..."

 ### Data